 As per the extant orders Hostel Subsidy shall be payable to all permanent/ temporary Railway servants who have put in not less than one year's service belonging to Group A, B C & D (without any upper pay limit) who on account of their transfer are obliged to keep their children in the hostel of a residential school away from the station at which they are posted and/or residing.
-The Hostel Subsidy is admissible at a uniform rate of Rs.300 per month per child.
-The subsidy will be admissible in respect of not more than 3 children at a time in respect of children born upto 31-12-1987 and not more than 2 children in respect of children born thereafter.
+The Hostel Subsidy is admissible at a uniform rate of Rs.3000 per month per child subject to a maximum of two children w.e.f.
+01.09.2008.
 This is not admissible in respect of the child for whom Children's Educational allowance is drawn.
 It will be paid in respect of any student for not more than two academic years in the same class.
 The hostel subsidy bills are to be audited separately to the extent prescribed.